-Town veterans will be placing American flags on veterans gravesites at St. Catherine's and Fairview cemeteries on May 11 (the other cemeteries are completed); if you would like to participate, please meet at St. Catherine's to begin at 8am.
+Town veterans placed American flags on veterans gravesites at St. Catherine's and Fairview cemeteries on May 11 after completing the flag plaement at all the other cemeteries.
 Flags will remain on veterans graves until after Veterans Day (Nov).
 Should you visit a cemetery in town and notice a missing or torn flag, or if your loved one served in the military but has not been honored, please contact the Cemetery or Veterans Services departments.

 The Town of Westford will observe Memorial Day on Sunday, May 26.
 For a guide to the day's events, please go to the Veterans Services webpage or contact the office.